PlasmaPy/PlasmaPy-NEI/docs/index.rst

 Similarly, low-density plasma that is suddenly heated by a supernova remnant shock wave will be out of ionization equilibrium for some time.
 In these situations, the charge state distributions must be found by evolving the time-dependent ionization equations.

-The purpose of the ``plasmapy_nei`` package is to enable students and scientists to perform NEI models of laboratory, heliospheric, and astrophysical plasma.
+The ``plasmapy_nei`` package is intended to enable students and scientists to perform NEI models of laboratory, heliospheric, and astrophysical plasma.
+The early versions of this package will account for collisional ionization, radiative recombination, and dielectronic recombination.
+The time advance is calculated using the eigenvalue method.

 .. toctree::
    :maxdepth: 2